-Concurrently with the consummation of the private placement of our Class A common stock in April 2012 (the "Private Placement"), we entered into a registration rights agreement for the benefit of our stockholders, which includes certain of our officers and directors, as well as our five percent or greater stockholders, with respect to our common stock sold in the Private Placement (the "Registration Rights Agreement").
-Under the terms of the Registration Rights Agreement, we agreed, at our expense, to file with the SEC within six months following receipt of the approval of the Federal National Home Mortgage Association and Federal Home Loan Mortgage Corporation in January 2013 permitting us to write private mortgage insurance (the "GSE Approval") a shelf registration statement registering the resale of shares of our common stock sold in the Private Placement, plus any additional shares of common stock issued in respect thereof whether by share dividend, share distribution, share split or otherwise (the "shelf registration statement").
+Concurrently with the consummation of the private placement of our Class A common stock in April 2012 (the Private Placement), we entered into a registration rights agreement for the benefit of our stockholders, which includes certain of our officers and directors, as well as our five percent or greater stockholders, with respect to our common stock sold in the Private Placement (the Registration Rights Agreement).
+Under the terms of the Registration Rights Agreement, we agreed, at our expense, to file with the SEC within six months following receipt of the approval of the Federal National Home Mortgage Association and Federal Home Loan Mortgage Corporation in January 2013 permitting us to write private mortgage insurance (the GSE Approval) a shelf registration statement registering the resale of shares of our common stock sold in the Private Placement, plus any additional shares of common stock issued in respect thereof whether by share dividend, share distribution, share split or otherwise (the "shelf registration statement").
 The shelf registration statement was initially filed with the SEC on June 21, 2013 and declared effective by the SEC on December 6, 2013.
-We have a number of continuing obligations under the Registration Rights Agreement, including the obligation to keep the shelf registration statement effective for a specified period of time.
-In fulfilling its obligations under the Registration Rights Agreement, the Company has incurred legal and filing fees of approximately \$1.65 million.
+On August 21, 2015, the Company filed and the SEC declared effective a post-effective amendment to the shelf registration statement to deregister all of the shares of common stock that had not been sold pursuant to the shelf registration statement as of that date, because the Company's contractual obligation to maintain the effectiveness of the shelf registration statement had expired.
+We continue to have certain indemnification obligations under the Registration Rights Agreement.
+In fulfilling its obligations under the Registration Rights Agreement, to date the Company has incurred legal and filing fees of approximately \$1.65 million.